grouperenault/fmutool/README.md

-# FMUTool
+# FMU Manipulation Toolbox

-FMUTool is a python application which help to modify a [Functional Mock-up Units (FMUs)](http://fmi-standard.org/) without recompilation.
-It mainly modifies the `modelDescription.xml` file.
+FMU Manipulation Toolbox is a python package which help to analyse and modify a [Functional Mock-up Units (FMUs)](http://fmi-standard.org/) without recompilation.
 It is highly customizable.
+It can even modify the `modelDescription.xml` file.

 Manipulating the `modelDescription.xml` can be a dangerous thing!
 Communicating with the FMU-developer and adapting the way the FMU is generated, is preferable when possible.

-FMUTool also allows to group FMU's inside FMU Containers. (see [container/README.md](container/README.md))
+FMU Manipulation Toolbox also allows to group FMU's inside FMU Containers. (see [container/README.md](container/README.md))

 ## Installation

-Two options available to install FMUTool:
+Two options available to install FMU Manipulation Toolbox:

-- (Easiest option) Install with from PyPI: `python -m pip install fmutool`
+- (Easiest option) Install with from PyPI: `python -m pip install fmu_manipulation`
 - Compile and install from [github repository](https://github.com/grouperenault/fmutool).
 You will need
   - Python required packages.
 See `requirements.txt`.
   - C compiler